JacquesBegin/smoothie-duplicator/README.md

 The database layer in this app has been setup to allow for easily switching database connections.
 To switch out the database connection;

-1. Step 1: Creating a new connection file (specific to the new database)
+1. Step 1: Create a new connection file (specific to the new database, similar to mongodbConnection.js).
-1. Step 2: Creating a database query file that follows the key/value pairing style of mongodbQueries.js (keys in the new file must match the keys in the mongo file to avoid altering the express routes)
+1. Step 2: Create a database query file that follows the key/value pairing style of mongodbQueries.js (keys in the new file must match the keys in the mongo file to avoid altering the express routes).
-1. Step 3: Add to dbConnections.js: a require statement for the new connection file and a key/value to reference the require.
+1. Step 3: Add to dbConnections.js: a require statement for the new connection file and a key/value to reference that require.
-1. Step 4: Modifing the database connection call in server.js to use the key created in step 2 (i.e. replace "mongoDbConnection" in  "database.mongoDbConnection.connectToServer(<.........>)"
+1. Step 4: Modify the database connection call in server.js to use the key created in step 3 (i.e. replace "mongoDbConnection" in  "database.mongoDbConnection.connectToServer(<.........>)" with the new key.